 I chose to slightly shorten a standard 60 length x 32 width x29 height to 58 x 32 x 29.

 I also curved the front of the desk .
-By making the desktop only 28 inches wide at the corners, the desk can be placed adjacent to a door, as the width is shorter nd there is no 90 degree angle yo jab into you as you pass.
+By making the desktop only 28 inches wide at the corners, the desk can be placed adjacent to a door, as the width is shorter and there is no 90 degree angle to jab into you as you pass.
 The curved surface creates the impression of a much smaller piece without sacrificing much space.

 The top two drawers on each side are fairly shallow, but open quite far.
 This allows for the horizontal storage of contents, which works better for things like tablets, cell phones, charges, earphones, etc.

 Since paper based storage is becoming less important- the two "file" drawers can be converted for other purposes.
-A "file drawer" can be can be used drawer can be used for zero, one or two sets of file folders, by simply sliding in/out round steel 3/16" rods through holes inside of the drawers.
+A "file drawer" can be used for zero, one or two sets of file folders, by simply sliding in/out round steel 3/16" rods through holes inside of the drawers.
 The drawers are deep and wide enough to hold backpacks and shoulder bags that are commonly brought into the office.

 The drawers need to be strong to hold the weight of the modern office payload.
 To accomplish this, I used mortice and tenon construction for the drawer boxes. with 1/4 inch plywood drawer bottoms.